 Hawaiʻi International Film Festival (HIFF) is the premiere showcase for established and emerging filmmakers in contemporary Asian, Pacific, and North American cinema.
 HIFF is the focus for emerging works from the Pacific Rim and an incubator for Native Hawaiian films and indigenous Pacific filmmakers in any genre, including feature films, documentaries, short films, series, and Hawai'i-themed films.
 HIFF serves as an entertaining event for the casual viewer and … [Read more...] about Hawaiʻi International Film Festival (HIFF)

-Where to enjoy live theatre on Oʻahu
+Oʻahu: How to enjoy live theatre on a budget

 There is a wide range of live theatre productions offered at theatres across Oʻahu.
 You can enjoy classic plays, Broadway musicals, and experimental works.
 In addition, you can find original plays by local playwrights, featuring stories unique to Hawai’i.
-Like live theatres everywhere, the theatre season in Hawai’i runs roughly September-June.
-Season tickets and flex passes are typically offered, as well as tickets to individual performances.
-To save money … [Read more...] about Where to enjoy live theatre on Oʻahu
+Listed below are Oʻahu theatres offering live productions and several ways to enjoy live theatre on a budget.
+How to save money on live theatre Volunteers are welcome at most theaters.
+A volunteer benefit often … [Read more...] about Oʻahu: How to enjoy live theatre on a budget

-Introduction to Hawaiian music styles and instruments
+Overview of Hawaiian music styles and instruments

 Traditional Hawaiian music is characterized by percussion instruments, chanting, simplicity, and storytelling.
 As missionaries and immigrants to Hawaiʻi introduced their vocal styles and instruments, Hawaiians adapted each one to create modern forms of music that remain uniquely Hawaiian.
-Below we offer an introduction to traditional Hawaiian instruments and song styles, followed by modern forms adapted by Hawaiians through the use of string instruments, … [Read more...] about Introduction to Hawaiian music styles and instruments
+Below we offer an introduction to traditional Hawaiian instruments and song styles, followed by modern forms adapted by Hawaiians through the use of string instruments, … [Read more...] about Overview of Hawaiian music styles and instruments

 Traditional Japanese Obon Festivals celebrate ancestors

-The centuries-old custom of Obon came to Hawai‘i in the 19th Century with sugar cane plantation workers.
-The Japanese summer tradition honors ancestors and expresses appreciation for them giving us life (similar to All Saints/Souls Day and Day of the Dead in other places and cultures).
-Festivities can include Bon Odori or Bon Dance, along with taiko drumming, lanterns, incense offerings, wearing traditional clothing (kimono—yukata or happi coat), and other … [Read more...] about Traditional Japanese Obon Festivals celebrate ancestors
+In Hawaiʻi, Bon Dance (aka Bon Odori) is a special summer attraction held at Buddhist temples around the Hawaiian pae ʻāina (island group).
+The centuries-old custom of Obon came to Hawai‘i in the 19th Century with Japanese sugar cane plantation workers.
+In Japan, Obon customs vary according to each region.
+Basically, the summer tradition honors ancestors and expresses appreciation for them (similar to All Saints/Souls Day and Day of the Dead in other places and … [Read more...] about Traditional Japanese Obon Festivals celebrate ancestors

 Best concert venues in Hawaiʻi